Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Representation: In balance.
-The socio-economic mix is in balance with the local community, while ethnic representation is slightly out of balance with the local community.
+The socio-economic mix and ethnic representation are both in balance with the local community.
 Show details

 Admissions: Above average.
 The occupancy rate is quite low.
 There is no compulsory entrance exam.